Island Health Authority

 We know that chronic diseases can be prevented or delayed by addressing key risk factors, including physical inactivity, unhealthy eating, obesity, alcohol consumption, and tobacco use.
 It takes a village to create a healthy community; no one can do all this work in isolation – it is a shared responsibility that requires collaborative action.

 Island Health aims to foster strong partnerships in support of healthy communities; including partnerships with municipal, regional, and First Nation’s governments, as well as through our work with local hospital districts and other community partners.

 Healthy community planning

-Island Health representatives work directly with local government staff and leaders in a consultative role or as a stakeholder or regulator related to specific local government initiative.
-We also seek local government input and expertise on Island Health initiative.
+Island Health representatives work directly with local government staff and leaders as well as with other community partners in a consultative role or as a stakeholder in local and regional planning processes.
+We also seek out local government input and expertise on Island Health initiatives.

 Healthy community partnerships

 Island Health can work with local governments and other partners to plan and implement joint projects on common goals related to promotion and prevention.

 Medical Health Officers (MHOs): Island Health's MHOs oversee a wide variety of initiatives designed to promote and protect public health.
 They are authorities on community health trends and best practices related to healthy communities.
 Your local MHO is a key partnership resource for all initiatives related to Healthy Communities.